 740.2.2.1 - Mass Email Approval:

-The Communications office may use mass electronic messaging when pre-approved or directed to do so by appropriate University staff, using mass email lists maintained by Information Technology Services (ITS).
+UCM may use mass electronic messaging when pre-approved or directed to do so by appropriate University staff, using mass email lists maintained by Information Technology Services (ITS).

 Mass messages require the approval of an appropriate authority or designee and must meet established mass mail criteria in accordance with ITS policy, and the sender must comply with all ITS policies regarding use of electronic mail and information technology resources.
 Inappropriate mass electronic messaging may be considered an abuse of Uuniversity information technology resources.